zxalif/bookish-octo-pancake/docs/README.md

 # Backend Documentation

-Complete documentation for the FreelanceHunt backend API.
+Complete documentation for the ClientHunt backend API.

 ---